Azure/azure-orbital-integration/tcp-to-blob/README.md

   endpoint).
 * `CONTACT_DATA_STORAGE_CONTAINER`: Name of storage container for saving BLOBs.
   default: `"tcp-to-blob-output-${NAME_PREFIX}"`
-* `CONTACT_DATA_STORAGE_CONNECTION_STRING`: (**Sensitive**) Contact data storage
-  BLOB connection string.
+* `CONTACT_DATA_STORAGE_CONNECTION_STRING`: (**Sensitive**) Connection string for contact data storage.
+Grants `tcp-to-blob` the ability to create the storage container if needed and create/write to BLOBs.
+This is stored as an AKS secret which is exposed as an environment variable in the `tcp-to-blob` container.
 You may use either:
     * [Storage BLOB connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string): (default) Long living credentials for accessing storage container.
 This gets populated automatically if `CONTACT_DATA_STORAGE_CONNECTION_STRING` is not already set.
     * [SAS connection string](https://docs.microsoft.com/en-us/azure/storage/blobs/sas-service-create?tabs=javascript): Enables you to or the party to which you are delivering contact data, to specify duration and other fine-grained access characteristics.
 Consider using this if the data recipient (team managing/owning storage account and processing data) is not the same team as the Orbital subscription owner.
+Things to consider for SAS:
+      * It is the responsibility of the storage account owner to create the SAS since it's not auto-created during TCP to BLOB deployment.
+      * Storage account owner must coordinate with TCP to BLOB AKS cluster owner to rotate the `CONTACT_DATA_STORAGE_CONNECTION_STRING` AKS secret otherwise TCP to BLOB will fail to write to blob storage upon SAS expiration.
 * `AKS_VNET`: default: `"${AKS_CLUSTER_NAME}-vnet"`
 * `AKS_NUM_REPLICAS`: default: 2
 * `HOST`: default: "0.0.0.0".